Promise-Foundation/praevisio/docs/white-paper.md

 And this is for a single violation.
 Organizations with 50 engineers making 250 commits/day experience dozens of compliance issues monthly.
 The cumulative savings are substantial.
 The key insight: Investing in verification pre-deployment is not an additional cost—it's a cost reduction compared to post-deployment remediation.

-<a id="3-promises"></a>
-3. Promise-Based Compliance: A New Paradigm
+# 3. Promise-Based Compliance: A New Paradigm
 The fundamental insight of this framework is that compliance policies are promises—commitments about future behavior that can be explicitly stated, automatically verified, and held accountable.
-3.1 What Is a Promise?
+## 3.1.
+What Is a Promise?
 In Promise Theory (developed by Mark Burgess), a promise is an autonomous agent's voluntary commitment about its own behavior2.
 Key properties:

 Voluntary: Agents can only promise their own actions, not impose on others